Aliases for PSMA1 Gene

 PSMA1 (Proteasome Subunit Alpha 1) is a Protein Coding gene.
-Diseases associated with PSMA1 include thrombophilia due to heparin cofactor ii deficiency.
-Among its related pathways are Gene Expression and Signaling by GPCR.
+Diseases associated with PSMA1 include Thrombophilia Due To Heparin Cofactor Ii Deficiency.
+Among its related pathways are Cell Cycle Checkpoints and Mitotic Metaphase and Anaphase.
 GO annotations related to this gene include RNA binding and threonine-type endopeptidase activity.
 An important paralog of this gene is ENSG00000256206.

 UniProtKB/Swiss-Prot for PSMA1 Gene

 The proteasome is a multicatalytic proteinase complex which is characterized by its ability to cleave peptides with Arg, Phe, Tyr, Leu, and Glu adjacent to the leaving group at neutral or slightly basic pH.
 The proteasome has an ATP-dependent proteolytic activity.
 Mediates the lipopolysaccharide-induced signal transduction in the macrophage proteasome (By similarity).
 Might be involved in the anti-inflammatory response of macrophages during the interaction with C.albicans heat-inactivated cells (By similarity).